Mathis-Dory/ramuna-vulnerable-website/README.md

 - Use prettier plugin for your IDE so your code stay clean.
 - Use Conventionnal commit plugin and use it to commit.
+- This project use pnpm instead of npm so install it.